 Say Hello to the same guy selling his Gigs on Fiverr LOL.

 SHEESH, this guy must be really raking in the dough from the “fake testimonial” game!

-Thirdly, the video narrator (who I believe is also hired as “voice-over” from Fiverr) claims he’s made over $40,000 in just one week from just blasting out a few emails.
+The video narrator (who I believe is a “voice-over” from Fiverr) claims he’s made over $40K in just one week from just blasting out a few emails.